Sim98B/MushroomVision/MV4/README.md

 The [Mushroom Vision 4 app](https://huggingface.co/spaces/simo98/MushroomVision4), currently running on HuggingFace, uses a DenseNet161 architecture to classify mushroom images into 4 classes.

-The table below shows the species considered in this study.
+The table below shows the species considered in this study (you can try these images by dragging and dropping them into the app).

 || **Species name** | **Common name** | **Photo** | **Edibility** |
 |:----:|:----------------:|:---------------:|:-------------:|:-------------:|